MicrosoftDocs/fabric-docs/docs/data-factory/pricing-pipelines.md

 ---
 title: Pricing for data pipelines
-description: This article provides details of the pricing model for data pipelines for Data Factory in Microsoft Fabric. ms.reviewer: jonburchel ms.author: adija
+description: This article provides details of the pricing model of data pipelines for Data Factory in Microsoft Fabric. ms.reviewer: jonburchel ms.author: adija
 author: adityajain2408